medplum/medplum/packages/docs/docs/bots/monitoring-bots.md

 Choose which bot's events you would like to view and click on it, bringing you to the bot resource page.

 From this page, navigate to the `Event` tab.
 This tab will display all of the `AuditEvent` resources associated with the current bot.
 These events represent every time the bot has been run or triggered.
-This page display the outcomes from the bot, including anything that is printed to the console as part of the bot's functionality.
+This page displays the outcomes from the bot being run, including anything that is printed to the console as part of the bot's functionality.

 On the Event tab, there are four fields: ID, Outcome, Outcome Desc, and Last Updated.
 The Id field is the id of the `AuditEvent`, _not_ the bot.